 This article walks through building out an example application infrastructure.
 We detail designing an infrastructure for a simple on-line store that brings together all the guidelines and decisions around naming conventions, availability sets, virtual networks and load balancers, and actually deploying your virtual machines (VMs).

 Adventure Works Cycles wants to build an on-line store application in Azure that consists of:

-- Two nginx servers running the client front-end in a web tier
+- Two IIS servers running the client front-end in a web tier

-- Two nginx servers processing data and orders in an application tier
+- Two IIS servers processing data and orders in an application tier

-- Two MongoDB servers part of a sharded cluster for storing product data and orders in a database tier
+- Two Microsoft SQL Server instances with AlwaysOn availability groups (two SQL Servers and a majority node witness) for storing product data and orders in a database tier

 - Two Active Directory domain controllers for customer accounts and suppliers in an authentication tier